-The note payable is secured by servicing advances and MSRs relating to certain loans in the Company's servicing portfolio, and currently provides for advance rates ranging from 50% to 85% of the amount of the servicing advances or the carrying value of the MSR pledged.
+As of December 31, 2014, the notes payable are secured by MSRs relating to certain loans in the Company's servicing portfolio, and provide for advance rates ranging from 50% to 85% of the amount of the carrying value of the MSR or servicing advances pledged.
 Interest is charged at a rate based on the lender's overnight cost of funds.